-Many personal trainers new in the space make the mistake of assuming that once you’re certified, clients will start pouring in.
+Many new personal trainers make the mistake of assuming that once you’ve earned your personal training certification, clients will start pouring in.
 Unfortunately, this isn’t the case.
 Without an effective marketing plan, no one’s going to know about your services, no matter how great you are.

 Luckily, there are a ton of effective marketing strategies you can implement today so you can start landing clients and establish yourself as an authority in the field.

-Here are 25 highly effective marketing tips that can help jump-start your personal training career.
+Here are 25 effective personal training marketing strategies that can help jump-start your career.

 1) Write for Industry Blogs to Increase Authority

-A great way to showcase your expertise in the health and fitness space is by writing for reputable media outlets.
+A great personal training marketing strategy to showcase your expertise in the health and fitness space is to write for reputable media outlets.
 Make a list of various websites and magazines in the industry and reach out to the person in charge of content.
 Then, pitch them your idea for an article to post on their website.